LydiaHaway/designo/README.md

 ## Test SEO

-Here's an exemple of the lighthouse for one of our pages
+Here's an exemple of the lighthouse for one of our pages.

 ![SEO](./src/img/ReadMe--SEO.png)